Tjatse/node-readability/README.md

 **CAUTION:** Title must be wrapped in a `<title>` tag and content must be wrapped in a `<body>` tag.

 ## Output
-You can set different types to wrap the output
+You can set different types to wrap the outputs
 ### text
 Returns the inner text of article content(strip html tags), e.g.:
 ```javascript